tinymce/tinymce-docs/tinydrive/jwt-authentication.md

 ## JWT provider URL

-The easiest way to setup JWT authentication against TinyMCE cloud services is to create a JWT provider endpoint.
+The easiest way to setup JWT authentication against {{site.cloudname}} services is to create a JWT provider endpoint.
 This endpoint takes a JSON HTTP POST request and produces a JSON result with the token that the service will then use for all the HTTP requests.

 The following diagram explains the JWT call flow: